 Simple English definitions for legal terms

-Read a random definition: meaning
+Read a random definition: incapacitated person

 A commercial surety is a person who promises to pay someone else's debt or do something they promised to do.
 They are different from an insurance company because they don't get paid for taking on this responsibility.
 They are also different from a guarantor because they are directly responsible for paying the debt or doing the promised task.
 It's important to know the difference between a surety and a guarantor because they are not the same thing.